snehil-om/db-project1/README.md

 •	Easy way to make a check-in

 To run this application, PHP, apache and mysql should be running on the linux system.
-Download the source code and copy in the /var/www/html/ folder of the server.
+Download the source code and copy all files to the /var/www/html/ folder of the server.
+Edit DB configurations in the dbconnection.php file.
 If apache is running, go to any web browser and type your system ip to run the application.

 The application is running at :